zhanyinx/machine_learning_course/README.md

 **Implement a machine learning model to stratify breast cancer patients into high and low risk groups using RNA expression data and clinical features.**

+**Key Objective**: Minimize errors in the low-risk group — patients predicted as low-risk should truly have no recurrence events.
+High precision in low-risk identification is critical for clinical decisions about treatment de-escalation.

 ## What You'll Learn

 1. Explore and preprocess high-dimensional genomics data